leriel/pyspark-easy-start/README.md

 Please update `run_s3.py` with s3 credentials (and endpoint if running own s3 service) file to run the s3 example.
 Credentials are provided inside python code which is not optimal - please do not do that for files going into any code repository.

-To properly provide credentials and other info like s3 endpoint, you will probably have to use workers to propagate them (perhaps env vars?).
-I haven't researched this aspect yet.
+To properly provide credentials and other info like s3 endpoint, some ideas is to use [env vars](https://docs.python.org/3/library/os.html#os.environ) or [envfile](https://pypi.org/project/python-dotenv/).
+Please remember to add `.env` and related files to `.gitignore`

 ## Credits:
 * Bitnami for their easy to use [image](https://hub.docker.com/r/bitnami/spark/)